How to open a bank account that no creditor can touch

 There are also procedural defenses to garnishment.
 Florida garnishment statutes impose upon creditors many procedural requirements and time deadlines.
 The garnishment rules are strictly enforced.
 A garnishment that deviates in any way from the statute’s garnishment rules should be dissolved and the funds released.

-Using a business bank account can be an effective way for an individual judgment debtor to avoid a bank account garnishment of personal funds.
-A person who owns a business can keep funds in their business instead of distributing the funds to themselves.
+A person who owns a business can keep funds in their business instead of distributing it to themselves.

 If the creditor has a judgment against the individual and not the business, the creditor cannot garnish the business bank account directly.
 Instead, the creditor must focus its collection efforts on the debtor’s ownership interest in the business.